thesheps/aws-101-serverless-api/PITCHME.md

 #### Declarative

-- Defines end state
+Defines end goal, series of steps is generated.
-- I want it to look like this

 @snapend